holderbaum/resume/resume.md

 As a Freelance Consultant, Coach and Software Developer I can help your team and your product to become better in delivering working and secure software:

-### Hands-On Consulting
+### Hands-On Consulting with a dynamic Focus

 Hands-On Consulting usually happens on-site.
 I join the team as a fellow developer and support them with delivering a working product.
 While working together, I can identify different issues and pain points that can be leveraged to improve various aspects of the process and the product being build.
 Through methodologies like **pair programming** and **leading by example** I support the team in establishing practices that will help them to grow even further.
+Here are my main areas of focus:

 * Agile Methodologies: Pair Programming, Kanban, SCRUM, Retros, Standups/Dailies, ...
 * Delivery Performance: CI/CD, Trunk Based Development and Test Automation